syslaowang/laowang1026.github.io/About Me.md

 I walk slowly, but I never fall back

-Not pleased, not to have compassion
+Not pleased by external gains, not saddened by personal losses

 <br>